henichole/eCommerce-Project/starting_with_questions.md

             a.city
         HAVING
             AVG(sr.total_ordered) IS NOT NULL;
---Here I got 83 rows, I then narrowed down to top 5 US cities:
+--Here I got 83 rows, I then refined it down to top 5 US cities:

         WITH deduplicated_all_sessions AS (
             SELECT DISTINCT country, city, productSKU